 Directions for Running Dissertation and Thesis Plagiarism Checks through Unicheck

 With the switch from Blackboard to Canvas, plagiarism check procedures have changed.
 We no longer have access to SafeAssign.
 As a result, plagiarism checks for dissertations and master's theses will now be run through a course on Canvas called the Dissertation Plagiarism Review.
-As in the past, graduate directors or faculty advisors must run the plagiarism check for their student (students cannot do this on their own).
 Here is the new procedure: